flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 The American Embassy in Libya has made an important announcement:

-"The Embassy is pleased to announce that effective March 25, 2009 , the Consular Section in Tripoli will be open for all non-immigrant visa categories at its Sarraj location. " Read more about this here.
+"The Embassy is pleased to announce that effective March 25, 2009 , the Consular Section in Tripoli will be open for all non-immigrant visa categories at its Sarraj location. " Read more about this here:

-Libya Entry Visa & US Citizens:
+Libya Entry Visa

 Libyan visa for the citizens of the USA is such a complicated issue that we have decided to devote a special web page for it, so that we can gather as much information as possible about the US issue.
 The Libyan visa complications were the result of the old political tension between Libya and America.
 As the climate changes with time, so does the visa situation.
 This continuous change explains the conflicting stories circulating the Internet regarding the Libyan visa for Americans: some say you can get a visa, others say you cannot!
-Both are correct, because some times Americans can get a Libyan visa and at other times they cannot.
+Both are correct because some times Americans can get a Libyan visa and at other times they cannot.

 The recent visit by Condoleezza Rice, the first American secretary of state to visit Libya since John Foster Dulles in 1953, on Friday the 5th of September 2008, is a good sign that relations between the two countries are heading in the right direction.
 Moreover, the good news is that the US Senate has confirmed career diplomat Gene Cretz to be the first US Ambassador to Libya in 36 years.
 This without a doubt will eventually open Libya's gates to the citizens of the United States of America, just as the improvements in relations between Libya and Europe opened the doors for tourists and foreign investors from all over Europe.

-Libyan Visa For Americans:
+Libyan Visa For Americans

-Officially the travel ban on Americans was lifted a few years ago, as confirmed by the US Department of State 's Bureau of Consular Affair at Travel.State.Gov (http://travel.state.gov/travel/cis_pa_tw/cis/cis_951.html): "The restrictions on the use of U.S. passports for travel to, in, or through Libya were lifted in February 2004."
+Officially the travel ban on Americans was lifted a few years ago, as confirmed by the US Department of State 's Bureau of Consular Affair at Travel.State.Gov (travel.state.gov/travel/cis_pa_tw/cis/cis_951.html):

 US citizens of Libyan origin are subject to Libyan law.
 All children born to Libyan fathers are considered by the Libyan government to be Libyan citizens.
 Dual Libyan-American nationals must obtain a Libyan travel document before visiting Libya, and are advised that US consular assistance is extremely limited.
 There are cases where American citizens of Libyan descent entered Libya using old Libyan documents and then found themselves unable to leave without obtaining a valid Libyan passport.
 The US State Department encourages American citizens travelling in Libya to register with the nearest US Embassy or Consulate through the State Department’s travel registration website.
-Please contact the website of the American embassy in Libya (in the Serraj District, Tripoli, tel.: (+218) 91-220-0125) for further information: http://libya.usembassy.gov/general_travel_info.html.
+Please contact the the American embassy in Libya (in the Serraj District, Tripoli, tel.: (+218) 91-220-0125) for further information: libya.usembassy.gov/general_travel_info.html.
 Registration allows travellers to obtain updated information on travel and security within Libya, and allows the embassy to contact travellers during emergencies.
-For further information about American government websites visit: http://www.usa.gov/.
+For further information about American government websites visit: www.usa.gov/

-Where in American can I apply for a Libyan Visa:
+Where in American can I apply for a Libyan Visa

-The Libyan Embassy in Washington DC does not accept visa applications from the public.You can contact them for general enquiries regarding the Libyan visa.
-The address is: 2600 Virginia Avenue NW – Suite 705, Washington, DC 20037, phone number 202-944-9601, website libyanbureau-dc.org.
+The Libyan Embassy in Washington DC does not accept visa applications from the public.
+[This may have changed after 2011.]
+You can contact them for general enquiries regarding the Libyan visa.
+The address is: 2600 Virginia Avenue NW – Suite 705, Washington, DC 20037, phone number 202-944-9601.
+However, visa application forms must be submitted to the Libyan People’s Bureau in Ottawa, Canada; although even this office frequently declines to accept visa applications from American citizens.

 What is the alternative?

-According to the USA-based ZVS (Zierer Visa Service) , the majority of Americans who apply for the Libyan tourist visa through their company receive a visa.
+According to the USA-based ZVS (Zierer Visa Service), the majority of Americans who apply for the Libyan tourist visa through their company receive a visa.
 All visitors must first provide an Arabic translation of their passports (also provided by the ZVS).
 The process as described in their website ( http://www.zvs.com/ ) involves the following steps:

 • All Libya visas are obtained from the Libyan Embassy in Ottawa, Canada.